 A well-run laser tag attraction will generate a minimum of $200K in annual revenue, with some sites enjoying sales over $1M.
 With all the costs involved — buildout, arena theming, equipment, marketing — are you willing to risk that kind of revenue over a $5-10K upfront savings?
 It’s a horrible feeling being stuck with an inferior product and watching your competitors leech your sales because you tried to cut corners.

-Laserforce’s new Gen8 Infinity system is an industry game-changer with its stunning new lighting effects, sleek new design, and multiple interactive screens.
+Laserforce’s new Gen8 Infinity laser tag system is an industry game-changer with its stunning new lighting effects, sleek new design, and multiple interactive screens.
 I believe that in a few years at most, many of its innovations will have become industry standards as the competition struggles to catch up.

 Don’t get stuck with an outdated, retro laser tag system now, only to watch your competition upgrade to the new standard in a few years.